michael-catanzaro/StackAttack/README.md

 # Vulnserver POC:

 Vulnserver is another great learning resource for exploiting stack-based bufferoverflow vulnerabilities.
 This POC shows the effectiveness of StackAttack against the vulnserver binary.
-Notice that the optional comamand switch has been used in the following examples.
+Notice that the optional command switch has been used in the following examples.
 Credit for the binary goes to Stephen Bradshaw ("https://github.com/stephenbradshaw/vulnserver").

 **Fuzzing:**